lmigueldf/doc/native/android-plugin.md

 ##### injectionXSL

-If you need to use XSLT parsing to modify the AndroidManifest.xml then you can provide a `manifest.xsl` that get passed through xslt during the build.
+If you need to use XSLT parsing to modify the AndroidManifest.xml then you can provide a `manifest.xsl` that gets passed through xslt during the build.

 This is the method you may use to access `manifest.json` keys.
 In the following example, "TapJoyAppID" is routed from `android:TapJoyAppId` in `manifest.json` to a key that is accessible from the Java code: